Berlin postwar modernist buildings vye for UNESCO heritage status | DW | 06.07.2021

 Meanwhile, the Waldsiedlung Zehlendorf, or Zehlendorf Forest Estate in the far west of Berlin, is to expand the six existing "Berlin Modernism Housing Estates" that became a UNESCO World Heritage Site in 2008.

 Built between 1913 and 1934, these revolutionary social housing estates were mostly founded during the social-democratic Weimar Republic.
-Many were the vision of Bauhaus masters like Bruno Taut.
+Many were the vision of Bauhaus masters such as Bruno Taut.

 -